Privacy Policy

 • To communicate with client representatives regarding the engagement

-• To develop deliverables, reports, recommendations, and other contracted outputs
+• To develop deliverables, reports, recommendations, tools, learning materials, and other contracted outputs

 • To measure engagement outcomes and program effectiveness using aggregate or de-identified data

-• To improve APC's service methodology and curriculum where data is used in de-identified form only
+• To improve ALI’s service methodology, learning design, diagnostics, and curriculum where data is used in de-identified form only

 • To comply with applicable legal obligations

-APC does not use client information for marketing, promotional, or business development purposes without the client's explicit written consent.
-APC does not reference a client engagement, client name, or client-specific details in any public-facing material without the client's explicit written consent.
+ALI does not use client information for marketing, promotional, or business development purposes without the client’s explicit written consent.
+ALI does not reference a client engagement, client name, or client specific details in any public facing material without the client’s explicit written consent.

 13.4 Confidentiality of Client Information

-APC treats all organizational information, strategic data, financial context, and proprietary business information shared during a Client Engagement as confidential.
-APC does not disclose client information to third parties except as follows:
+ALI treats organizational information, strategic data, financial context, operational information, employee information, and proprietary business information shared during a Client Engagement as confidential.
+ALI does not disclose client information to third parties except as follows:

-• To subcontractors or support personnel engaged by APC to assist in delivering contracted services, subject to confidentiality obligations equivalent to those in this policy
+• To subcontractors or support personnel engaged by ALI to assist in delivering contracted services, subject to confidentiality obligations

 • As required by applicable law, regulation, or court order